CforGood/slate/source/index.html.md

 # Perks

-Perkss is an API allowing retreive a specific perk.
+Perks is an API allowing retreive a specific perk.

 ## Get a specific perk